TeachersFirst's China and Cross-Cultural Resources

 This site includes advertising.

 In the ClassroomThis site is a perfect addition for use with a biography unit.
-Explore and share information categorized by topics such as Civil Rights, the Cold War, and Ancient Greece.
-Have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about a president, famous scientist, or nearly any other real or fictitious person.
+Explore and share information categorized by topics such as Civil Rights, the Cold War, Ancient Greece, and WWII.
+Extend student learning by having students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about a president, famous scientist, or nearly any other real or fictitious person.
 Be sure to create a link to the site on your class webpage or newsletter for students to explore at home.
 Create a link on classroom computers for students to use the interactives during center time.

 Very safe and reliable.
 Everyone else is my school thinks ducksters is stupid but I love ducksters.Ry, CA, Grades: 6 - 12